Caribbean

 Practice some basic precautions during your stay.
 The drinking age in the Dominican Republic is 18.

-• Make sure all bottled beverage are sealed with its factory seals in your mini fridge.
+Make sure all bottled beverages are sealed with their factory seals in your mini fridge.

 Food Safety